 After a spinal cord injury, you may feel out of sync or disconnected from your body.
-Yoga promotes mind-body awareness and self-acceptance, which makes it ideal for spinal cord injury patients struggling to cope.
+Yoga promotes mind-body awareness and self-acceptance, which makes it ideal for patients who are struggling to cope after spinal cord injury.

 Moreover, it can be modified so individuals with motor impairments can participate and feel safe.

 This article will go over the many benefits of practicing yoga for spinal cord injury rehabilitation.

 Yoga is a non-pharmacologic and cost-effective intervention with minimal risk of side effects.
 By adding yoga into their rehabilitation, patients can improve both their physical and mental well-being after spinal cord injury.

 Benefits of yoga for spinal cord injury patients include: